kcp-dev/kcp/docs/content/concepts/workspaces/workspace-types-best-practices.md

 ## Provider Bootstrapping Without Initializers

-There is a genuine chicken-and-egg problem for provider controllers: a provider can only reconcile workspaces it can see, and for most providers "see" means "has an `APIBinding` to the provider's API".
-A freshly created workspace has no such binding yet.
-The naive fix — solve it with a blocking initializer on the `WorkspaceType` — pulls every provider onto the critical path of workspace creation, which is exactly what this page is trying to avoid.
+Providers can only reconciler workspaces they see through their virtual workspaces, that means the workspaces require the APIBinding.

+Solving this issue by giving each provider as a blocking initializer on the `WorkspaceType` makes **every** provider a critical component for workspace creation.
+If **one** provider runs in an issue the workspace creation is blocked until that provider recovers.

 Recommended patterns, in order of preference: